microsoft/typespec/docs/language-basics/scalars.md

 scalar Password extends string;
 ```

-## Scalars with Template Parameters
+## Scalars with template parameters

 Scalars can also support template parameters.
 However, it's important to note that these templates are primarily used for decorators.